babsonnexus/stream-link-manager-for-channels/README.md

 https://localhost:7900
 ```

-If you are on a different machine than where <b>Stream Link Manager for Channels</b> is installed, you will need to use the name or IP Address of that machine and make sure the port is open (as discussed in the installation directions) to be accessed.
+If you are on a different machine than where <b>Stream Link Manager for Channels</b> is installed, you will need to use the name or IP Address of that machine in place of ```localhost``` and make sure the port is open (as discussed in the installation directions) to be accessed.

 3. Once at the location, you should see the homepage: